 Magnetic fields in the outflow may alter several aspects of a hydrodynamic outflow description.
-Indeed, observations of Galactic synchrotron emission indicate that magnetic fields permeate the Fermi bubbles, with a strength of 6-12 $\mu$G for the volume-filled lobes and 13-15 $\mu$G for the case of shell-dominated emission edges \citep{Carretti_2013}.
-Recent simulations on the deflection of ultra-high energy cosmic rays predict a magnetic field strength of $\sim$ 7 $\mu$G within a spatially extended region of $\sim$ 6~kpc above the Galactic centre \citep{Shaw_2022}.
+Indeed, observations of Galactic synchrotron emission indicate that magnetic fields permeate the Fermi bubbles, with a strength of 6-12 $\mu$G for the case of volume-filled lobes and 13-15 $\mu$G for the case of shell-dominated emission \citep{Carretti_2013}.
+These findings are consistent with a recent study that looked at Planck data polarised synchrotron emission maps and inferred the presence of a $\sim$ 7 $\mu$G within a spatially extended region of $\sim$ 6~kpc above the Galactic centre \citep{Shaw_2022}.
 Here, we extend our previous hydrodynamic model to a magnetohydrodynamic (MHD) model and investigate the effects introduced by the presence of magnetic fields.

-This paper is structured as follows: in section \ref{sec:Galactic_outflow} the MHD equations are introduced, as well as the effect of a magnetic field on a thermally driven outflow and the numerical setup.
-In section \ref{sec:CR_transport} the cosmic ray transport equation used is described.
-The results are presented in section \ref{Results}, followed by a discussion in section \ref{Discussion}.
-Our conclusions are presented in section \ref{Conclusion}.
+This paper is structured as follows: in Section \ref{sec:Galactic_outflow} the MHD equations are introduced, as well as the effect of a magnetic field on a thermally driven outflow and the numerical setup.
+In Section \ref{sec:CR_transport} the cosmic ray transport equation used is described.
+The results are presented in Section \ref{Results}, followed by a discussion in Section \ref{Discussion}.
+Our conclusions are presented in Section \ref{Conclusion}.